 ID Software / Bethesda (studio)

-A PS4 review code of Doom Eternal was provided by the publisher for the purpose of this review.
+A PS4 review copy of DOOM Eternal, along with its DLC was provided by the publisher for the purpose of this review.